Overview and Features

 We've recently updated the firmware of the Colossus foot switch to make it more intelligent.
 To see how it handles both direct control of the Colossus, and storage of presets, check out this video:

-With the current RCI™ protocol up to 255 Rhodes Amplification devices may coexist on the bus at a time.
+With the current RCI™ protocol up to 255 KSR Amplification devices may coexist on the bus at a time.
 This includes amplifiers, loop switchers, floor controllers, etc.

 |Channels||4 - Clean, Crunch, Lead 1 and 2 (lead channels are completely independent with identical gain structure, however voiced differently)|